pieh/gatsby/packages/gatsby-cli/README.md

 | `-o`, `--open`  | Open the site in your (default) browser for you |
 | `-S`, `--https` | Use HTTPS                                       |

+With `-o` flag enabled, for MacOS Chrome user, we will try our best to reuse the same tab.
+For any other scenarios, it will fallback to open a new tab instead.

 Follow the [Local HTTPS guide](https://www.gatsbyjs.org/docs/local-https/) to find out how you can set up an HTTPS development server using Gatsby.